GitbookIO/help.gitbook.com/github/why-is-my-repo-not-listed.md

-When the book you are working on is linked to an organization's GitHub repository, the organization's owner should grant the access to the GitBook application to be able to work with it.
+To import a book from, or link a book to a GitHub repository belonging to a GitHub organization, the GitHub organization needs to grant access to the GitBook application.
+Otherwise, the repository will not be listed for you to import.

 ### Check the current status

-You can check that GitBook.com is able to access the repository by going to [this link](https://github.com/settings/connections/applications/e103ee3796d447fab74c).
+You can check that GitBook.com is able to access the required GitHub organization by visiting [GitBook's authorization page](https://github.com/settings/connections/applications/e103ee3796d447fab74c).

 ### Grant access to GitBook